aikea/aikea.github.io/content/watchlog.md

 Brilliant and fascinating.
 My first dip into anime psychological thriller courtesy a friend and I loved it!
 (first watch: Jun 23rd, 2021)

+51. > **Sherlock (Series)**
+The BBC Production with Benedict Cumberbatch and Martin Freeman as Sherlock and Dr. Watson respectively.
+Watched seasons 1, 2 and 3.

+52. > **Friends (Series)**
+The sitcom.
+Watched seasons 1 and 2.
+This is fantastic material.

 ## Closing thoughts

 In any case, this is a curation of the movies I watched this year.